-Perhaps the most important thing the emulator did, according to Altice, was that it democratized the process of modifying a game, making it something a person with relatively limited skill could pick up without a lot of trouble, and with more sophistication than, say, a Game Genie.
+"NESticle was not the first NES emulator, but it introduced or popularized a number of now standard augmentations like save states, simple tile editing, and movie recording," Altice explained.Perhaps the most important thing the emulator did, according to Altice, was that it democratized the process of modifying a game, making it something a person with relatively limited skill could pick up without a lot of trouble, and with more sophistication than, say, a Game Genie.
 It was a significant upgrade from what prior emulators could do.
 Per Altice:

 The user modifications NESticle afforded were a new phenomenon for console owners.
 Few had the resources or know-how to dump, edit, and burn custom EPROMs.
 A handful of NES games like Excitebike and Wrecking Crew featured built-in level editors, but such tools were uncommon, edits were temporary, and there were no means to share creations with other players.
 Hardware cheat devices like the Game Genie only permitted users to tweak existing game parameters, and without knowledge of the peripheral's underlying code generation algorithm, players were typing codes blindly in hopes of surfacing novel results.